-The Supreme Court's decision in Miller applies retroactively to cases on collateral review like Petitioner's.
-The Supreme Court's jurisprudence makes clear that no other reading of the Miller decision would be consistent with the spirit or meaning of the Eighth Amendment.
-Accordingly, this Court should vacate the Petitioner's sentence and remand the case for sentencing in accordance with Miller.
+The Supreme Court's decision in Miller applies retroactively to cases on collateral review.
+While this conclusion seems obvious from the Supreme Court's application of Miller to Kuntrell Jackson, Petitioner in its companion case, Jackson v.
+Hobbs, this ruling is likewise dictated by the Court's retroactivity analysis in Teague v.
+Lane.
+Accordingly, this Court should vacate the Respondents' sentences and remand their cases for re-sentencing in accordance with Miller.

-Respectfully,
+Respectfully submitted,